Brandin Cooks Player Prop Bets for NFL Week 8 | Houston vs. Los Angeles 10/31/2021

 Season Stats

-- This season Cooks has 45 catches (on 64 targets) and leads the Texans with 502 receiving yards (71.7 per game) while hauling in one touchdown.
+- Cooks has been targeted 64 times and has 45 catches, leading the Texans with 502 receiving yards (71.7 ypg) plus one touchdown.

+- So far this season, 29.8% of the 215 passes thrown by his team have gone Cooks' way.

 - Cooks (three red zone targets) has been the recipient of 16.7% of his team's 18 red zone pass attempts.